flutter/website/src/docs/codelabs/index.md

   implicit animations to add motion and create visual effects for the widgets in your UI.

+* [Building Beautiful Transitions with Material Motion for Flutter][]<br>
+  Learn how to use the Material [animations][] package to add pre-built transitions to a Material app called Reply.

 * [MDC 101 Flutter: Material Components (MDC) Basics][]<br>
   Learn the basics of using Material Components by building a simple app with core components.
 The four MDC codelabs